SimonW1898/DG_OSM_AllenCahn/README.md

 This repository provides a modular Python implementation for combining Discontinuous Galerkin (DG) methods with domain decomposition techniques, including the Additive Schwarz Method (ASM) and Optimized Schwarz Method (OSM), to solve the nonlinear Allen-Cahn equation.
 The project enables numerical analysis of convergence properties and the impact of using Robin boundary conditions at subdomain interfaces.

-**This project was developed as part of my master's thesis at the Jülich Supercomputing Centre.**
+**This project was developed as part of my master's thesis at the Jülich Supercomputing Centre.
+All numerical methods, algorithms, and solvers were implemented from scratch without the use of any dedicated numerical PDE or finite element libraries, relying only on the standard dependencies listed below.**

 **Highlights:**
 - Class-based design for mesh generation, basis functions, DG solver, and domain decomposition.